 Paper ID: BY005 Anatomical and Unsupervised Multivariate analysis of Dialium guineense Willd. and Detarium microcarpum Guill. & Perr.
-Mahmoud Dogara Abdulrahman1 and Ibrahim Muhammad Bello2 1Department of Biology, Faculty of Education, Tishk International University, Erbil, Iraq.
-2Department of Zoology, Ahmadu Bello University Zaria, Nigeria.
+Mahmoud Dogara Abdulrahman and Ibrahim Muhammad Bello Department of Biology, Faculty of Education, Tishk International University, Erbil/Iraq.
+Department of Zoology Ahmadu Bello University Zaria /Nigeria.
 Corresponding author: abdulrahman.mahmud@tiu.edu.iq brello12@gmail.com Abstract.
 Dialium guineense and Detarium microcarpum are tropical trees with medicinal features and economic value in Nigeria.
 Both are traditionally used in Nigeria for the treatment of malarial fever, typhoid, and many other ailments.
 Despite the economic value of Dialium guineense and Detarium microcarpum no taxonomical information available.
 The study aimed at establishing taxonomic biomarkers through numerical, anatomical and unsupervised multivariate analysis.
 The morphological study was determined macroscopically, anatomy using fast green/ safranin and unsupervised Multivariate analysis using SIMCA.
 The numerical study showed variation between the species.
 Clear discrimination was established from the vascular bundle at midrib and the presence of trichome in Detarium microcarpum at both the midrib and lamina transverse sections.
 Multivariate analysis show despite their differences in morphological and anatomical established a strong relationship.
 Therefore, the study concluded the vascular bundle at the midrib are taxonomic biomarker for identification of the D. guineense and D. microcarpum.
 The obtained results will serve as scientific bases for drug exploration from the species in Nigeria.
 Keywords; SIMCA, Multivariate analysis, biomarkers.

-Paper ID: BY006 Medicinal Plants Traditionally used in Koya Erbil Kurdistan Region of Iraq Mahmoud Dogara Abdulrahman1 and Soran Kayfi1 1Department of Biology, Faculty of Education, Tishk International University, Erbil/Iraq.
+Paper ID: BY006 Medicinal Plants Traditionally used in Koya Erbil Kurdistan Region of Iraq Mahmoud Dogara Abdulrahman and Soran Kayfi Department of Biology, Faculty of Education, Tishk International University, Erbil/Iraq.

 Corresponding author: abdulrahman.mahmud@tiu.edu.iq soran.kayfi@tiu.edu.iq Abstract.
 Nearly every ethnic group in the world has its own traditional medicinal expertise and experiences on which they rely on.
 Usage of traditional medicinal plants presents a significant aspect of the imbedded culture of people in developing and developed countries.
 Documentation of utilised medicinal plants in a particular region at an interval of time is crucial for biological exploration and conservation.
 In Kurdistan region of Iraq documentation of traditional medicinal plants is not well studied.
 The information of traditional utilisation of medicinal plants in Kurdistan region is still at the hand of traditional herbalist.
 The study aimed at identifying different medicinal plants used by traditional herbalist in Koya locale of Erbil in northern Iraq.
 Nonrandom probability sampling and expert method with the aid of in depth interview guide was used.
 Fourty plants species with medicinal value were documented.
 Family Laminaceae has the highest abundance (12.2%), Rosaceae (7.3%), then Fabaceae (4.9%) and Lauraceae (4.9%) respectively.
-Leaves (28.6%) are the most utilised part of medicinal plants in the study area.
+Leaves (28.6 %) are the most utilised part of medicinal plants in the study area.
 The most prepared form of preparation of medicinal plants is decoction (57.1%) and powder form (18.4%).
 Oral is the most common application form (69.4%).
 Significant number of medicinal plants utilised in Koya are wild (36.7%).
 Aged people are the custodian of traditional knowledge in Koya, Kurdistan region of Iraq.
-The study revealed new un investigated plants species that could serve as a potential source of modern medicine in Kurdistan region of Iraq.
-There is need for pharmacological investigation of the medicinal plants for herbal medicine production in the region to avoid over sampling of the most popular species.
+The study revealed new un investigated plants species that could serve as a potential source of modern medicine production in the region to avoid over sampling of the most popular species.
 Keywords: Medicinal plants, ethnobotany, used value.